Safe harbor (law): United States

 Safe harbor provisions appear in a number of laws and in many contracts.
 An example of safe harbor in a real estate transaction is the performance of a Phase I Environmental Site Assessment by a property purchaser: creating a "safe harbor" protecting the new owner if, in the future, contamination caused by a prior owner is found.
 Another common use of safe harbor is to protect management of a corporation from liability for making financial projections and forecasts in good faith.

-The Digital Millennium Copyright Act (DMCA) has notable safe-harbor provisions which protect Internet service providers from the consequences of their users' actions.
-(Similarly, the EU directive on electronic commerce provides a similar provision of "mere conduit" which, while not exactly the same, serves much the same function as the DMCA safe harbor in this instance.)
+The Digital Millennium Copyright Act (DMCA) has notable safe-harbor provisions in Title II which protect Internet service providers from the consequences of their users' actions.

 In the context of the environmental protection, a voluntary safe harbor agreement can be undertaken between property owners and the United States Fish and Wildlife Service (FWS) or the National Oceanic and Atmospheric Administration (NOAA) under which a property owner undertakes actions that protect and aid the recovery an endangered species protected under the Endangered Species Act with habitat on their property.
 In exchange, the FWS or NOAA promises not to require any additional or different conservation activities on the property without the property holder's consent.
 When the agreement expires, the property owner is permitted to return the landscape to its original baseline condition if they so desire.

 Safe harbor laws are being used across the United States to address how children are treated when they become victims of human trafficking and commercial sexual exploitation of children (CSEC).
 These laws are being used in New York, Florida and 20 other states (as of 2014) to "address the inconsistent treatment" that children receive after they are exploited sexually.
 The laws are used to ensure exploited children are treated as "victims", not as "criminals".

 European Union

+The EU Electronic Commerce Directive specifies a safe harbor for "mere conduit", which protects Internet service providers from liability for user actions similarly to Title II of the US Digital Millennium Copyright Act.

-There is an example of a safe harbor decision in reference to the EU Data Protection Directive.
-The Directive sets comparatively strict privacy protections for EU citizens.
-It prohibits European firms from transferring personal data to overseas jurisdictions with weaker privacy laws.
+Another example of a safe harbor decision can be found in the Data Protection Directive.
+The Data Protection Directive sets strict privacy protections for EU citizens.
+It prohibits (Note: See Data Protection Directive § Transfer of personal data to third countries.)
+European firms from transferring personal data to overseas jurisdictions with weaker privacy laws.
 Five years later, a decision created exceptions where foreign recipients of the data voluntarily agreed to meet EU standards under the International Safe Harbor Privacy Principles.
-In October 2015, following a court decision by the Court of Justice of the European Union, the safe harbor agreement between the EU and US was declared invalid on the grounds that the US was not supplying an equally adequate level of protection against surveillance for data being transferred there.